Sebastian-Fitzner/simple-revealjs-presentation/markdown/veams-workshop-2017.md

 ### Veams

-To work with JavaScript and SCSS you have to use Veams.
+To work with JavaScript and SCSS you have to use `Veams`.

 The current version is v5.xx and you can find the documentation and package at https://github.com/Veams/veams.